-William "Bill" Juzda - Born October 29, 1920 in Winnipeg, Manitoba – Died February 17, 2008 in Winnipeg, Manitoba was a Canadian professional ice Hockey defencemen.
+William "Bill" Juzda - Born October 29, 1920 in Winnipeg, Manitoba – Died February 17, 2008 in Winnipeg, Manitoba was a Canadian ice Hockey defencemen and coach..

-Juzda played his junior Hockey for the local Elmwood Maple Leafs of the Western Junior Hockey League / MJHL and then the Kenora Thistles helping the Thistles earn a trip to the Memorial Cup final in 1940.
+Juzda played his junior Hockey for the local Elmwood Maple Leafs of the Western Junior Hockey League / WJrHL in 1938-39 and then joined the Kenora Thistles helping the Thistles reach the Memorial Cup final in 1940.

 It was with the Maple Leafs where Juzda earned the nickname "The Beast" Apparently after the Maple Leafs had won a game, Juzda shook one of his teammates' hands so hard he may have cracked a few bones, his son explained.

 His injured teammate cried out "Juzda, you beast!" and it stuck.

 Juzda would his 1st Stanley Cup in 1949 during his first season in Toronto and then the 1951 Stanley Cup championship, playing alongside legendary Maple Leaf team mates that included Ted "Teeder" Kennedy, Bill Barilko and Howie Meeker.
 He appeared in a total of 211 games with the Maple Leafs.
 He left the NHL after the 1951-52 season.

 Juzda then played for the Pittsburgh Hornets of the AHL and was an all-star selection during the 1952-53 season

 Juzda returned to his hometown Winnipeg to play for the Winnipeg Maroons for 9 seasons making two Allan Cup final appearances.
 He also played the 1953-54 season with the Brandon Regals.